MATH formulas in

 The main macro in the implementation of inference rules is the one that either premises and conclusions.
 The macros uses two box-registers one hbox for typesetting each line and one vbox for collecting lines.
 The premise appears as a list with \\ as separator.
 Each element is considered in turn typeset in a hbox in display math mode.
 Its width is compare to the space left on the current line.
 If the box would not fit, the current horizontal line is transferred to the vertical box and emptied.
 Then, the current formula can safely be added to the horizontal line (if it does not fit, nothing can be done).
 When moved to the vertical list, lines are aligned on their center (as if their left-part was a left overlapped).
 At the end the vbox is readjusted on the right.

 This description works for conclusions.
-For premises, the elements must be processes in reverse order and the vertical list is simply built upside down.
+For premises, the elements used to be processes in reverse order and the vertical list is simply built upside down, which was annoying when using counters in the premises.
+This has recently been fixed, with a quite different implementation.
+In case of problem, the old behavoir can be recovered by calling \MprRecoverOlderVerPremise.

 4 Other Options for the mathpar environment